Agile-Labs-Tech/agilelabs-isms-policy/15 ISMS Communications policy/README.md

 ## External Communications

-1. A table listing the external parties and the types of communications with these parties, with the employee or team responsible for the communications will be maintained by the SA.
+1. A table listing the external parties and the types of communications with these parties, with the employee or team responsible for the communications will be maintained by the TL.

-1. Should there be a need to communicate with any other external organizations; the TL shall be responsible to ensure that the requirements are addressed.
+2. Should there be a need to communicate with any other external organizations; the TL shall be responsible to ensure that the requirements are addressed.

 ## Continual Improvement

 1. Whenever applicable, all personnel are encouraged to provide suggestions to the improvement of the ISMS.
 2. The relevant suggestions shall be given to the TL during the &quot;Management Meetings&quot;.
-3. The TL shall review the proposal and determine if the improvements are applicable and practicable for implementation.
+3. The ISM shall review the proposal and determine if the improvements are applicable and practicable for implementation.
-4. The SA shall collate the implementation of the improvements and it should be updated in the Management Review Meeting.
+4. The TL shall collate the implementation of the improvements and it should be updated in the Management Review Meeting.

 # Appendices